Skipper0X/Promise/README.md

-# generic-promise
+# C# Promise(Async/Await)
-Unity/C# Generic Promise System.
+Unity/C# Generic Promise Framework Which Is Also Awaitable.